brilliant technology behind the hype about crypto currencies

 The promising technology behind Bitcoin is the distributed ledger technology, which is usually referred to as “blockchain”.
 It enables a profound change in many industries and offers numerous fields of applications.
-EARLY BRANDS experience from blockchain projects shows us that the blockchain will be applied in more and more companies and industries in the future because of its various possibilities.
+Our experiences show us that the blockchain will be applied in more and more companies and industries in the future because of its various possibilities.

 What is behind the blockchain?

 The heart of the blockchain is a decentralized and secure data storage as encrypted data were distributed across a network of nodes.
 The data were stored tamper-proof and transparent but cannot be subsequently changed.
 Compared to the classic models of online data storage, there is no need for a central third-party data storage.
-Consequently, only the producer of the data has the control over this data in the blockchain.
+Consequently, only the producer of the data has the control.

-With this fundamental evolution of data storage in place, many companies explore new opportunities to store digital content on the blockchain such as photos, music, texts or information about valuables like art or diamonds.
+With this fundamental evolution of data storage in place, many companies explore new opportunities to store digital content such as photos, music, texts or information about valuables like art or diamonds.
 For example, Everledger offers blockchain-based solutions to track art, wines, and other valuables transparently throughout their lifetime and to identify their origins.
 This ensures trust and transparency along the supply chain.

 It is not surprising that blockchain technology has particularly become well-known in the financial industry as Bitcoin, Ether and hundreds of other cryptocurrencies are products of this technology.
 Compared to the traditional money transfer of banks, which can take few days, the blockchain enables cost-effective, secure payment transactions across borders in real time.
-Ripple is just one example for many other implemented blockchain projects in the financial industry.
-Ripple for instance, focuses on a digital worldwide banking network.
+Ripple is just one example for many other implemented projects in the financial industry.

 What is a smart contract?